Our inspection assessed how good Thames Valley Police is in ten areas of policing. We make graded judgments in nine of these ten as follows:

 The force’s crime recording should be trustworthy.
 It should be effective at recording reported crime in line with national standards and have effective systems and processes, supported by the necessary leadership and culture.

 The force has effective crime recording processes to make sure crimes reported to the force are recorded correctly.
-We set out more details about the force’s crime recording in the ‘Crime data integrity’ section.
+We set out more detail about the force’s crime recording in the ‘crime data integrity’ section below.

 The force allocates crimes to appropriate staff, but victims aren’t always informed if their crime isn’t going to be investigated further